-- The proportion of all portfolio securities that do not have an ESG score may not exceed 10% of the Fund's assets. - A maximum of 10% of the Fund's investments will consist of cash and derivatives. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The proportion of all securities that do not have an ESG score may not exceed 10% of the Fund's assets. - A maximum of 10% of the Fund's investments will consist of cash and derivatives.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 The use of derivatives will not aim to attain E/S characteristics.
-However, their use will not result in the environmental and/or social characteristics promoted by the Sub-Fund being significantly or permanently distorted.
+However, their use will not have the effect of significantly or permanently impinging on the environmental and/or social characteristics promoted by the Fund.